Tsardom of Russia: Time of Troubles

 The Time of Troubles included a civil war in which a struggle over the throne was complicated by the machinations of rival boyar factions, the intervention of regional powers Poland and Sweden, and intense popular discontent, led by Ivan Bolotnikov.
 False Dmitriy I and his Polish garrison were overthrown, and a boyar, Vasily Shuysky, was proclaimed tsar in 1606.
 In his attempt to retain the throne, Shuysky allied himself with the Swedes, unleashing the Ingrian War with Sweden.
 False Dmitry II, allied with the Poles, appeared under the walls of Moscow and set up a mock court in the village of Tushino.

-In 1609, Poland intervened into Russian affairs officially, captured Shuisky, and occupied the Kremlin.
-A group of Russian boyars signed in 1610 a treaty of peace, recognising Ladislaus IV of Poland, son of Polish king Sigismund III Vasa, as tsar.
+In 1609, Poland and Lithuania intervened into Russian affairs officially, captured Vasili IV of Russia and his family, and occupied the Kremlin.
+A group of Russian boyars signed in 1610 a treaty of peace, recognising Władysław IV Vasa, son of the Polish King and Lithuanian Grand Duke Sigismund III Vasa, as tsar.
 In 1611, False Dmitry III appeared in the Swedish-occupied territories, but was soon apprehended and executed.
-The Polish presence led to a patriotic revival among the Russians, and a volunteer army, financed by the Stroganov merchants and blessed by the Orthodox Church, was formed in Nizhny Novgorod and, led by Prince Dmitry Pozharsky and Kuzma Minin, drove the Poles out of the Kremlin.
+The Polish–Lithuanian presence led to a patriotic revival among the Russians, and a volunteer army, financed by the Stroganov merchants and blessed by the Orthodox Church, was formed in Nizhny Novgorod and, led by Prince Dmitry Pozharsky and Kuzma Minin, drove the Poles and Lithuanians out of the Kremlin.
 In 1613, a zemsky Sobor proclaimed the boyar Mikhail Romanov as tsar, beginning the 300-year reign of the Romanov family.